 Generation Additions and Retirements

 All existing generation plants are retained from the SSWG start cases.
-Future generation will be added to the start cases if all applicable requirements from Planning Guide Section 6.9 are met.
+Future generation will be added to the SSWG start cases if all applicable requirements from Planning Guide Section 6.9 are met.
 The ERCOT Generation Interconnection Status (GIS) database will be used as a reference list containing the status of future generation.
 Generation identified as retired in the current CDR will be modeled as offline for appropriate cases.

 Renewable Generation Dispatch